Homemade Polish Pierogi

 - Divide dough into 4 portions.
 On a lightly floured surface, roll each portion to 1/8-in. thickness; cut with a floured 4-in. round cookie cutter.
 Place 1 tablespoon filling in center of each circle.
 Moisten edges with water; fold in half and press edges to seal.
 Repeat with remaining dough and filling.

 - In a 6-qt. stockpot, bring water to a boil.
 Add pierogi in batches; reduce heat to a gentle simmer.
-Cook 2-3 minutes or until pierogi float to the top and are tender.
+Cook until pierogi float to the top and are tender, 2-3 minutes.
 Remove with a slotted spoon.

 - In a large skillet, heat 1 tablespoon butter over medium-high heat.
-Add pierogi in batches; cook 1-3 minutes on each side or until golden brown, adding additional butter as necessary.
+Add pierogi in batches; cook until golden brown, 1-3 minutes on each side, adding additional butter as necessary.
 If desired, serve with sour cream.

 Nutrition Facts1 serving: 230 calories, 6g fat (3g saturated fat), 85mg cholesterol, 500mg sodium, 32g carbohydrate (8g sugars, 1g fiber), 11g protein.